Menu

 Also see

-These highlights from Ms. Abrams’ presentation represent her knowledge and considered recommendations, rather than those of The Coleman Law Firm.
+These highlights from Ms. Abrams’ presentation represent her knowledge and considered recommendations, rather than those of Coleman & Erickson.
 Note that this is not a comprehensive summary of the law.
 Legal counsel should be consulted for questions on how these points apply to specific situations.

 Client Comments